bottom-up-academic-integrity/document-open-letter-2025/README.md

 3. Wait for GitHub workflow to run (typically < 3min)
 4. Download the new pdf from the `Actions` page.

-> [!NOTE]
->
-> GitHub workflow currently broken as the template submodule is private.
-Use the local approach outlined below.

 ### Compiling locally

 If you have Typst installed, you can also compile the document by running/inspecting the scripts in the [template/utils](template/utils) folder.